jsevilla274/sms-auto-responder/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-Take note of the application url `https://{your-url}.ngrok.io`, as in will be used in the next step.
+Take note of the application url `https://{your-url}.ngrok.io`, as it will be used in the next step.
 ### Step 4 - Setting up a messaging profile
 Assuming you have a [Telnyx account](https://telnyx.com/sign-up) and have set up [a number](https://portal.telnyx.com/#/app/numbers/my-numbers), access the [Messaging Portal](https://portal.telnyx.com/#/app/messaging) and "Add new profile".
 You should be taken to a page that looks as follows: